autobrr/autobrr.com/docs/configuration/download-clients/dedi.md

 Go to `Settings > Clients` to setup clients.
 Clients can be local or remote, as long as ports are open and auth available.

 These are the available download clients.
-Check [Supported download clients and actions #2](https://github.com/autobrr/autobrr/issues/2) for more info.

 - qBittorrent
 - Deluge (v1+ and v2+)